Full name Nicholas Richard Denis Compton

 |Bat & Bowl||Team||Opposition||Ground||Match Date||Scorecard|

-Grandson of the legendary Denis, Nick Compton doesn't share his relation's ability to entertain with the bat but has made his own career as a top-order batsman with a very correct technique.
-Selected to open the batting for England after a prolific domestic season in 2012, he now has the chance to emulate some of his grandfather's international success.
+Grandson of the legendary Denis, Nick Compton had quite an act to emulate.
+He might not share his relation's ability to entertain with the bat - few ever have - but he has made his own career as a strong-willed top-order batsman with a correct technique that has been highly regarded enough to win England Test caps.
+Selected to open the batting for England after a prolific domestic season in 2012, he didn't do too much wrong in nine Tests but England concluded Compton was not the man for the national side.

-Although he played for England Under-19s in 2001-02, he took some time to break through into the Middlesex side.
+He played for England Under-19s in 2001-02 but took some time to break through into the Middlesex side.
 Three Championship matches in 2004 brought little return but when his chance finally came again at the start of 2006 he made the most of it.
 He kicked off with a maiden hundred in the first game against Oxford University - sharing a 192 opening stand with another famous grandson, Ben Hutton - and then hit a hundred against Kent in the first Championship match of the summer.

 But he grew increasingly frustrated with what he perceived as a lack of opportunities and moved to Somerset ahead of the 2010 season.
 It was a productive decision and he became a consistent scorer in a strong top order but it was in 2012 that he really caught the attention, when he came within a whisker of scoring 1,000 runs before the end of May.
 He was denied by the weather at New Road but in a season ruined by rain he finished with 1,494 at 99.60.
 It was enough to earn him a call-up for England's tour to India, replacing the retired Andrew Strauss as opener despite batting at No. 3 for Somerset.